HashirRauf/Solidworks-Projects/university-projects/README.md

 A 3D model of a Y-joint mechanical component used in piping and duct systems.

-**Techniques Used:** Surface Sweep, Extrude Boss/Base, Shell, Fillet, Chamfer, Extrude Cut
+**Techniques Used:** Extrude Boss/Base, Shell, Fillet, Chamfer, Extrude Cut

 <img src="y-joint.png" width="400"/>